-Rotary Jaipur Limb is helping to give a positive life back to the many who are unable to walk.
+The Rotary Club of Belfast has previously supported Rotary Jaipur Limb who help to give a positive life back to the many who are unable to walk.

 The Rotary Jaipur Limb Project (RJLP) is a pro-active fund-raising and project-initiating body of Rotarians, drawn from all over RIBI.
 It was formed in 1985 (becoming a registered charity in 1995).